|

 when you're active.

-grainy stuff you'll find in gummy bears, chocolate, Coke, and most desserts, is
+white grainy stuff you'll find in gummy bears, chocolate, Coke, and most

-"sugar rush."
-This "rush" is a temporary imbalance in your system that your
+rapidly, causing a "sugar rush."
+This "rush" is a temporary imbalance in your

-body tries to regulatea spike of energy followed by a lull.
+system that your body tries to regulatea spike of energy followed by a

 But your body hates the